tpmp-inra/ipso_phen/readme.md

 ## Introduction

-Toulouse Plant Microbe Phenotyping (TPMP) is a high throughput platform located on the INRA Occitanie-Toulouse campus.
+Toulouse Plant Microbe Phenotyping (TPMP) is a high throughput platform located on the INRA Occitanie-Toulouse campus in France.
 It has five camera groups in two robots taking pictures from the top or the side of the plant.
 Species studied to date are *Marchantia*, *Arabidopsis*, *Medicago*, Tomato, Tobacco, Sunflower, Eucalyptus, Wheat and *Brachypodium*.
 This large amount of possible combinations generated the need for a tool to create, test and run analysis pipelines.
 After evaluating the software tools freely available, we created IPSO Phen, an all-in-one image processing toolbox.
 IPSO Phen, groups in a single interface around fifty different image-processing tools that can be combined into pipelines.
 The settings of both tools and pipelines can be thoroughly tested on fixed or random sets of images from the experiments.
 IPSO Phen can access images either from a file system or through a database.

 ## Image processing tools